-Another important sublethal effect is queen rearing success, with queen production being likely to reduce colony fitness in social bees.
-However, in the only study so far to examine this question, Johnson and Percel, (2013) found no effect of the surfactant adjuvant Break-Thru, at 200ppm, on several metrics of honey bee queen rearing success.
+Another important sublethal effect is queen rearing success, with reduced queen production being likely to reduce colony fitness in social bees.
+However, in the only study so far to examine this question, Johnson and Percel, (2013) found no effect of the surfactant adjuvant Break-Thru, at 200ppm in pollen, on several metrics of honey bee queen rearing success.
 The use of pollen as the exposure source in this study is important, as it represents a significant exposure route for developing bee larvae [ref].
 Understanding how residues vary between nectar and pollen (Thompson et al., 2014; Zioga et al., 2020), and how this may impact different life-stages of bee, remains a largely open question.

 While the studies described above have looked at ‘inert’ ingredients individually, pressures on bee health are multifactorial (Bryden et al., 2013), with novel stressors like agrochemicals adding to pre-existing stressors like parasites.
-Consequently, we may only be able to appreciate the impact pesticides have when we understand how they interact with other stressors. nly one publication has the interaction between an ‘inert’ ingredient and a stressor other than another agrochemical.
+Consequently, we may only be able to appreciate the impact pesticides have when we understand how they interact with other stressors.
+In only one publication has the interaction between an ‘inert’ ingredient and a stressor other than another agrochemical been tested.
 In a fully crossed experimental design Fine, Cox-Foster and Mullin (2016) spiked honeybee larval diets with 10ppm of the surfactant adjuvant Sylgard 309 and a representative dose of a mixed virus inoculum.
-The surfactant adjuvant was found to increase black queen cell viral titre significantly, demonstrating a between the stressors.
+The surfactant adjuvant was found to increase black queen cell viral titre significantly, demonstrating a interaction between the stressors.
 Both stressors alone reduced larval survival, causing failed moults, melanisation and other developmental abnormalities.
 When combined the stressors acted synergistically, causing more larval mortality than the additive impacts of either stressors relative to the control.

-The systematic review conducted returned no publications on bumble bees (Bombus spp.), which is alarming given their agricultural and cultural importance.
+The systematic review conducted returned no publications on bumble bees (Bombus spp.), which is alarming given their agricultural and cultural importance [ref needed].
 Only two publications have tested the effects of ‘inert’ ingredients on bee species other than honeybees, with both testing solitary bee species.
 Ladurner et al. (2008) tested the effects of the surfactant adjuvant Dyne-Amic on Osmia lignaria nesting behaviour and reproduction and reported no lethal or behavioural effects of Dyne-Amic.
 In contrast, Artz and Pitts-Singer (2015) tested the effects of the surfactant adjuvant N-90 on both O. lignaria and Megachile rotunda when sprayed on P. tanacetifolia and Sinapis alba at label-recommended rates.
 In flight cages with the sprayed crops, nest recognition ability in both species was significantly impaired by N-90.
 While no mortality was found, these results are likely to be conservative, as the N-90 spray was applied at night when bees were not foraging, whereas label guidance for N-90 do not mandate night application (N-90 Label), and so realistic field usage may result in direct contact with the spray, rather than residues which may have dried by the time bees become active.
 For similar substances direct contact can cause significant mortality, as seen in Goodwin and McBrydie (2000).